Salesforce Application Lifecycle Management for ISVs

 Flosum provides complete environment management to define the owner of various sandboxes, refresh schedules, etc.

 Flosum provides an easy-to-use, complete, robust version control system.
 The version control system supports sophisticated application development workflows, including branching and merging, to ensure developers are productive and accountable for every change that is made.
-The version control within Flosum is much easier, powerful to use and built specifically for Salesforce.
+The version control within Flosum is much easier and more powerful to use and built specifically for Salesforce.

 The release management for a typical Salesforce customer is a little different than how the release management for the ISV partner is done.
 The differences are due to the following factors: